Max Talmey: Tutoring Albert Einstein

 Albert excelled in mathematics.
 While he was in his fourth year at the gymnasium, Talmey gave him a copy of a geometry textbook to study at home.
 The exposition and proof offered for every statement were wonderful revelations for Albert.
 The clarity and order of geometry contrasted with the disorderly world of his everyday experience.

-Talmey graduated from the medical school in 1895, the same year Einstein moved to Milan; they lost contact for seven years.
+Talmey graduated from the medical school in 1895, the same year Einsteins (family with their busieness, so the usual weekly lunches ceased; Albert stayed with another family in Munich intending to complete gymnasium) moved to Milan; they lost contact for seven years.
 They met in 1902 in Bern, and next time only in 1921.

 Talmey published an account of Einstein's early life, "Personal Recollections of Einstein's Boyhood and Youth", in Scripta Mathematica.
-He also published an account of the Einstein's Theory of Relativity.
+He also published an account of Einstein's Theory of Relativity.